ghc-proposals/ghc-proposals/proposals/0000-type-vs-constraint.rst

 :::::::::::::::::::::::::::::::::::

-GHC has an optimization for one-element classes (where the element is either a superclass or a method), defining these in like a newtype, not a datatype.
+GHC has an optimization for one-element classes (where the element is either a superclass or a method), defining these like a newtype, not a datatype.
 For example, if we have ::

   class Default a where